lrmcfarland/CartesianSpace/README.md

 functions including the dot and cross products, rotation opertions as well as the output operator<<() are supported.

-You can literally write:

     Cartesian::space F;
     double m(0.25); // kg
     Cartesian::space a(0, 0, -9.81); // m/s2

     F = m * a;

     std::cout << "The force on the apple is " << F << " Newtons" << std::endl;

 A full set of examples can be found in lib/Space/space_unittest.cpp.

-I have also wrapped this in python both manually by creating a new python type (see python/Manual/space.cpp), by using boost (see python/Boost/boost_space_module.cpp) and swig (python/Swig/space.i).
-These each have a full suite of unit tests to serve as examples.
+I have also wrapped this in python both manually by creating a new python type (see python/Manual/space.cpp), by using swig (python/Swig/space.i) and boost (see python/Boost/boost_space_module.cpp).

+These each has a full suite of unit tests to serve as examples.

 This is used as a submodule of my space craft simulation program Orbits.
-With the C++ simulation model wrapped in python, the position and velocity of a given body can easily be converted to a new coordinate system (e.g. centered on the moon) or have calculated quantities like the angular momentum over time plotted.
-A demo is available on my web-site starbug.com.

--lrm
+The C++ model can either display the simulation in OpenGL with Qt or analyze the results using the python wrappers to extract the features of interest, like speed or angular momentum over time.

+Demos are available on my web-site http://starbug.com